-We will review this policy every 3 years.
-It will also be monitored regularly to ensure that equality requirements are met in terms of access to and allocation of housing as set out in the Scottish Social housing Charter.
+The Council will review this policy every 3 years.
+It will also be monitored regularly to ensure that equality requirements are met in terms of access to and allocation of housing as set out in the Scottish Social Housing Charter.

-- We will monitor regularly the quality of a percentage of all offers of housing made to applicants in each of the 3 groups and review the data to ensure that we are meeting our objectives to giving greatest priority to people in need. - We will monitor regularly the quality of a percentage of all application forms processed to make sure we are getting it right. - We will review the targets for lets to each group every year and regularly ask our customers what they think of our policy and service.
+- We will monitor regularly the quality of a percentage of all offers of housing made to applicants in each of the groups and review the data to ensure that we are meeting our objectives to giving greatest priority to people in need. - We will monitor regularly the quality of a percentage of all application forms processed to make sure we are getting it right. - We will review the targets for lets to each group every year and regularly ask our customers what they think of our policy and service. - We will monitor the number of complaints and appeals we receive, analyse the data and use our findings to improve our future performance.